 |Graduate School||University of Waterloo (1996), Physics|

-- Applications of MRS in neurodegenerative and cancer diseases
+- Applications of MRS in cancer and neuropsychiatric diseases

 - In vivo 1H and 13C MR spectroscopy